rwilliams04/uc-xromm/rsync/config.md

-		"Should this script attempt to create a new local account 'sshd'?" : yes "Do you want to install sshd as a service?" : yes "Enter the value of CYGWIN for the daemon" : ntsec
+		"Should this script attempt to create a new local account 'sshd'?" : yes "Do you want to install sshd as a service?" : yes "Enter the value of CYGWIN for the daemon" : ntsec "Do you want to use a different name?" : no
+		"Create new privileged user account 'cyg_server'?" : yes "Please enter the password" : <labadmin password>

 	D) Start the sshd service with the command : net start sshd